Reporting and offender management (accessible)

 Referral to children or adult services

 As such, you may be concerned about the well-being of an adult or child.
-You have a duty to report concerns about vulnerable individuals to the relevant authorities.
+You have a duty to report concerns about vulnerable persons to the relevant authorities.
 This is usually in the form of completing a safeguarding referral to the adult or child services unit within the local authority.

 If the concern is judged to be immediate, you must call 999 for emergency services.
 For legislative and policy guidance for children and vulnerable adults, including modern slavery referral processes, see Identifying people at risk (internal link) Identifying people at risk (external link).